elipousson/lehdr/README.md

 that allows users to interface with the [Longitudinal and Employer-Household Dynamics (LEHD)](https://lehd.ces.census.gov/) Origin-Destination Employment Statistics (LODES) dataset returned as dataframes.

-The package is continually in development and can be installed via CRAN.
+The **lehdr** package is designed to grab the LODES flat files (origin-destination, workplace, and residential association files) and includes an option to aggregate results to the Census tract level for analysts who find the fuzzing at the block level too great.

 ## Installation